Workers Compensation Board of Manitoba: Minister responsible for The Workers Compensation Act

 Since 1981, the Executive Council of Manitoba has included a Minister responsible for The Workers Compensation Act; however the specific ministerial designation has changed several times over the years, and the current position is not a full cabinet portfolio but rather is held by a minister with other cabinet responsibilities.
 For instance, most ministers responsible for the Workers Compensation Act have also been Ministers of Labour, though not necessarily.

-As of 2019, the Workers Compensation Board of Manitoba has reported to Manitoba's Minister of Finance.
+As of 2023, the Workers Compensation Board of Manitoba has reported to Manitoba's Minister of Labour and Immigration.

 The position was first held by Jay Cowan, who, in addition to overseeing other portfolios in cabinet, was designated as Minister responsible for the Workers Compensation Act and Minister responsible for The Workplace Safety and Health Act.
 In 1983, both positions were incorporated into the new cabinet portfolio of Workplace Safety and Health, the first minister for which was Gerard Lecuyer, who was also Minister of Environment.
 In 1991, the Workplace Safety and Health portfolio was eliminated.